Deepthipauly/todo-app/README.md

 1. clone the repo
 2. cd into the folder && npm install
 3. update the .env file
-4. npm start ( or use npm run server:dev)
+4. npm start ( or use npm run start:server)
 5. server start at http://localhost:4000

 #### libraries used: